Magnificent Greek Castles

 In the 16th century, the Ottomans renovated the castle, adding new barracks and mosques.
 However, several uprisings and conflicts between the Ottomans and the local population caused conflict during this period.

-Damaged during the earthquake of 1881, the people of Chios abandoned the castle.
-Later in the 20th century, the Chios restored and renovated it, and today it is a popular tourist attraction and a symbol of the island’s rich history and cultural heritage.
+The castle was damaged during the 1881 earthquake, and the people of Chios abandoned it.
+Later in the 20th century, the Chios restored and renovated it, and today, it is a popular tourist attraction and a symbol of the island’s rich history and cultural heritage.
 Visitors can explore the castle’s walls, towers, and gates, as well as the various churches, houses, and other structures still within its walls.

 Chios Castle is a must-visit attraction for anyone interested in the history and culture of the Aegean region.